eclipse-iofog/iofog.org/content/docs/2.0.0/agent-management/introduction.md

 # Introduction

-Once we have deployed an ioFog Control Plane and some set of Agents, there are certain day-to-day operations we will want to perform on our Agents.
+Once you have deployed an ioFog Control Plane and some set of Agents, there are certain day-to-day operations you will want to perform on your Agents.

 This section will canvas those operations with the use of iofogctl.